farlee2121/MarkNotes/duck/2021-11-07 Initial exploration.md

 - [ ] add rule descriptions to the CLI help?
 - [ ] Package as dotnet tool
 - [ ] Package core as library

+## Logo Idea

+Since I use notedown for duck docs, perhaps the logo should be a rubber duck with the markdown down arrow on it.
+A notebook with the down arrow on it would also be good.
+OH!
+Duck down is also a great name I could use if I end up making something duck specific